RVSM Frequently Asked Questions, RVSM FAQ – Have a question that is not listed below? Contact us and we’ll try to help!

 Within six months of issuance of your RVSM LOA, you must complete an RVSM height monitoring flight via two options (we can help arrange this):

 - Over fly one of the AGHME (Aircraft Geometric Height Measurement Element) constellations, which is a no cost service.
 If your aircraft is equipped with a Mode S transponder, the AGHME can simply be flown over.
-AGHME constellations are currently operational in Wichita, KS, Atlantic City, NJ, Phoenix, AZ, Portland, OR, Ottawa, ON and Lethbridge, AB.
+AGHME constellations are currently located in Wichita KS, Atlantic City NJ, Phoenix AZ, Portland OR, Ottawa, ON and Lethbridge AB.
+AGHME Locations and Operational Status FAA link.

 - Complete a “GMU” (GPS-based Monitoring Unit) flight which Wilding Air can arrange.
 The technician performing the monitoring flight carries onboard a small, portable GPS unit with two antennas which will suction cup to two interior windows.
 The GMU flight requires you to fly above FL290 and hold LEVEL for 30 minutes while the GPS unit records flight data.